• Nav Social Menu

 Or, is your car payment several hundred dollars too much?

-Assessing what you spend your money on is also a good way to identify the needless money leaks – those expenses that seem to be a drain on your budget.
+Assessing what you spend your money on is also a good way to identify the needless money leaks – those unnecessary expenses that seem to be a drain on your budget.

 It is not only the big expenses that matter.
 The minor expenses may not seem to have a big impact but if you are spending small amounts very often, they tend to add up and cause a major hole in your earnings.